 |Period Settings||Scheduling settings for periodic/recurring exporting.
 By clicking on the ... button, the scheduling wizard opens.|

 Advanced export jobs can be monitored in the following way:

 - Advanced export jobs initiated by users can be checked under Data > Export.
 Users can only check their own export jobs.

 - Advanced export jobs initiated by administrators under Data > Export.
 Administrators can check the status of any export job, regardless of the initiator of the export job.

-- Advanced export jobs initiated by both user and administrators can be followed under System > Background Tasks.
-Access to this page is controlled by a special permission.
+- Advanced export jobs initiated by both users and administrators can be followed under System > Background Tasks.
+Access to this page is controlled by special permission.

 Disabling direct download

 You may want to completely disable the direct download option.
 By disabling the direct download option, users will only able to export recordings to specified storage targets.

 In order to disable this option, follow the steps below: